Science in the medieval Islamic world: Alchemy and chemistry

-The early Islamic period saw the establishment of theoretical frameworks in alchemy and chemistry.
-The sulfur-mercury theory of metals, first found in pseudo-Apollonius of Tyana's Sirr al-khalīqa ("The Secret of Creation", c.
-750–850) and in the writings attributed to Jabir ibn Hayyan (written c.
+The early Islamic period saw the development of theoretical frameworks in alchemy and chemistry, laying the foundation for later advancements in both fields.
+The sulfur-mercury theory of metals, first found in Sirr al-khalīqa ("The Secret of Creation", c.
+750–850, falsely attributed to Apollonius of Tyana), and in the writings attributed to Jabir ibn Hayyan (written c.
 850–950), remained the basis of theories of metallic composition until the 18th century.
 The Emerald Tablet, a cryptic text that all later alchemists up to and including Isaac Newton saw as the foundation of their art, first occurs in the Sirr al-khalīqa and in one of the works attributed to Jabir.
 In practical chemistry, the works of Jabir, and those of the Persian alchemist and physician Abu Bakr al-Razi (c.
 865–925), contain the earliest systematic classifications of chemical substances.
 Alchemists were also interested in artificially creating such substances.
 Jabir describes the synthesis of ammonium chloride (sal ammoniac) from organic substances, and Abu Bakr al-Razi experimented with the heating of ammonium chloride, vitriol, and other salts, which would eventually lead to the discovery of the mineral acids by 13th-century Latin alchemists such as pseudo-Geber.

 Astronomy and cosmology

 Astronomy became a major discipline within Islamic science.
 Astronomers devoted effort both towards understanding the nature of the cosmos and to practical purposes.
 One application involved determining the Qibla, the direction to face during prayer.
 Another was astrology, predicting events affecting human life and selecting suitable times for actions such as going to war or founding a city.
 Al-Battani (850–922) accurately determined the length of the solar year.
 He contributed to the Tables of Toledo, used by astronomers to predict the movements of the sun, moon and planets across the sky.
-Copernicus (1473-1543) later used some of Al-Battani's astronomic tables.
+Copernicus (1473–1543) later used some of Al-Battani's astronomic tables.

 Al-Zarqali (1028–1087) developed a more accurate astrolabe, used for centuries afterwards.
 He constructed a water clock in Toledo, discovered that the Sun's apogee moves slowly relative to the fixed stars, and obtained a good estimate of its motion for its rate of change.
 Nasir al-Din al-Tusi (1201–1274) wrote an important revision to Ptolemy's 2nd-century celestial model.
 When Tusi became Helagu's astrologer, he was given an observatory and gained access to Chinese techniques and observations.
 He developed trigonometry as a separate field, and compiled the most accurate astronomical tables available up to that time.